Inflectra/spira-documentation/docs/SpiraTestPlanTeam_External_Bug_Tracking_Integration_Guide/Using SpiraTest with MS-TFS.md

 -   **Login** -- this should be set to a valid user that has permissions to access the TFS installation.
-The login needs to have permissions to create and view work items and iterations within TFS.\
+The login needs to have permissions to create and view work items and iterations within TFS.
-[Note: Do not include the Windows Active Directory Domain in this field if you are using a Windows domain user.]{.underline}
+Note: Do not include the Windows Active Directory Domain in this field if you are using a Windows domain user.

 -   **Password** -- this should be set to the password of the user specified above.